ciehanski/go-jwt-middleware/README.md

 ```

 In this case, the `FromParameter` function will look for a JWT in the
-`auth_code` query parameter.
+`auth_code` query parameter of the URL.

-Or, if you want to allow both, you can use the `FromFirst` function to
+Or, if you want to allow multiple methods of token extraction, you can use the `FromFirst` function to
 try and extract the token first in one way and then in one or more
 other ways, e.g.,